No Result

 Even better, the displayed results in the Premium fund screener are customizable.
 You can add nearly 100 different columns to the results table, making it significantly easier to filter mutual funds based on the criteria that matter to you.
 However, note that you cannot easily export the results to Excel for further investigation.

 The Fund Screener is a great place for investors to start their research.
-You can use the screener to start building a list of funds that may be of interest to you.
+You can use the screener to begin building a list of funds that may be of interest to you.
 From there, you will need to do further research before making any investment decisions.

 You’ll also get access to a Premium stock screener that isn’t available to free users.
 This screener incorporates a lot of Morningstar’s proprietary analysis, including analyst ratings, fair value estimates, and economic moat ratings.
 Of course, you’ll also find hundreds of financial and performance-related parameters to incorporate into your screens.
 It’s one of the better stock screeners we’ve seen, although it doesn’t have a lot to offer for finding technical entry and exit points.